cjstehno/MyMdb/README.md

 ## Description ##

-A simple movie (DVD) indexing database project for my personal use.
+A simple movie (DVD/BluRay/VCD) indexing database project for my personal use.
 Developed using Grails and ExtJs.
+Basic management and search (by filter) functionalities are mostly in place; however, there are more "fun" and social features being developed.

 ## Installation ##

-The only way to build this project right now is to download the Grails project and run "grails war".
+Official installtion instructions are in the works; however, right now they still mostly consist of building everythign yourself.

 ## Getting Help ##